 What is the Habitat of Crustaceans?

-Since there are thousands of species of crustaceans, the habitats are obviously varied and exist on almost all habitats on earth.
+Since there are thousands of species of crustaceans, the habitats are varied and exist in almost all habitats on Earth.
 From the tallest mountains to the deepest ocean beds, from the warmest regions in mid-Africa to the chilliest Antarctic waters, Crustaceans are just so many and have been present for such a long time that today, they have claimed their presence over every possible habitat, which has been done by only a few groups of species – not even humans.

 Nonetheless, most crustaceans are primarily habituated in marine habitats.
 While most crustaceans live in or around seas and oceans, some crustaceans such as crabs may live in freshwater and terrestrial habitats.

 However, many crustaceans are such that they can survive on both land and water.
-The best example includes crabs.
-You must have seen them often on seashores, taking a leisure walk on the sand.
-Crabs often come to seashores to find eggs or frogs or other animals for their dinner.
+The best example is crabs.
+You must have seen them often on seashores, taking a leisurely walk on the sand.
+Crabs often come to seashores to find eggs frogs or other animals for their dinner.

 That said, there are over a hundred crustaceans that live only on land.
 For example, Woodlice.
 This is perhaps the least crustacean-like species, because not only does it look and feel much different than conventional crustaceans, but it also lives on land and not in marine habitats.
 Woodlice prefer living in dark and moist habitats but on land.